2018 National Archives Awards for Digital Excellence

 - transformation to digital services for better user / client experience

 - effective communications to promote the value of information assets

 - innovative use of technology or other solutions to enhance information management

 - improvement in digital information management with limited resources

 - evidence of building a culture that values digital information.

-- evidence of the project outcomes and benefits
+- the outcomes and benefits.

 For further information about the awards, including eligibility and nominations, please contact firstname.lastname@example.org